foss-for-synopsys-dwc-arc-processors/embarc_osp/doc/documents/getting_started/hardware_requirement.rst

   * BLE HM-10 is connected to the Pmod J1 connector.
   * Pmod AD2 is connected to the Pmod J2 connector.
   * Pmod TMP2/TMP3 is connected to the Pmod J2 connector.
-  * SSD1306 OLED module is connected to the Pmod J2 or J4 connector depending on your application.
+  * SSD1306 OLED module is connected to the Pmod J2 or J4 connector, depending on your application.
   * SD Card plugged into card slot J9.

 .. _emsk_board_settings: